 Video Golf Game Like Experience

-If you’re looking for a really basic set up then you may be interested in the Phisoft product.
+If you’re looking for a really basic set up then you may be interested in the Phigolf product.
 It doesn’t give you the full experience of using your own clubs using a mat and net to simulate real life.
 However, it does give you the ability to play leading courses through the WGT platform.

 It comes with a weighted club which is designed to simulate real life golf swings.
 Using this oppose to a whole bag is a great space saver while still giving you the opportunity to compete online.